imagej/imagej.github.io/_pages/editing/linking.md

   commit='7a10880d485a13fc449d84c7e2eca3e1481064ee'
   label='imagej@7a10880d' %}
 {% endcapture %}
-{% include code-example code=github-commit-code result=github-commit-result %}
+{% include editing/example code=github-commit-code result=github-commit-result %}

 Use `issue` or `pr` to specify an issue or PR number: